mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 To learn more about RSCs, we highly recommend reading [Making Sense of React Server Components](https://www.joshwcomeau.com/react/server-components/) by Josh Comeau.
 :::

-### Other options don't meet our needs

-For those of us who are perfectly happy with the patterns we know and love in CSS-in-JS, it feels frustrating to consider abandoning all that muscle memory just to reinvent the wheel yet again.
-We like the DX of colocated styles, and we'd rather not bloat the DOM with atomic class names—so Tailwind CSS, StyleX, Panda CSS, and other solutions that have cropped up in recent months just don't match up with our preferences.

 ### Material UI is a unique use case

 Material UI is downloaded millions of times per month and is one of the most rigorously battle-tested UI libraries on the internet, with a GitHub history spanning all the way back to 2014.